 These tips are suggestions.
-They are NOT eligibility requirements for admittance to GSA
+They are NOT eligibility requirements for admittance to GSA.

-- Your portfolio does not need to be architecturally oriented. - If you have architectural work, be sure to include other pieces. - We consider aptitude for design this can be presented by work in any medium. - Consider using multiple materials in the construction some/all of your 3D work; this may allow you to address the criteria in a different way than using one material for an entire piece.
+- Your portfolio does not need to be architecturally oriented.
+We cover a number of design principles in our work and our teaching. - Pay attention to the presentation of your pieces.
+Include only finished work in your portfolio pieces. - If you have "architectural" work in your portfolio, be sure to include other pieces. - We consider aptitude for design this can be presented by work in any medium. - Consider using multiple materials in the construction of your 3D work; this may allow you to address the criteria in a different way than using one material for an entire piece. - Incorporate recent work in your portfolio, especially if you're applying a second time. - Consider including work completed outside of school/school projects when possible. - Be sure to pay attention to the presentation of your pieces.
+Include only finished work in your portfolio.

-- Incorporate recent work in your portfolio, especially if you're applying a second time. - Include work completed outside of school/school projects when possible. - Be sure to pay attention to the presentation of your pieces.
-Include only finished work in your portfolio. - Consider how you discuss your work.
+- Consider how you discuss your work.
 Try to express ideas and interest we cannot see, rather than describing the piece. - Pay close attention to the adjudication criteria.
 While GSA students are accepted based on their holistic identity as a young artist, the criteria are the foundation of how your portfolio is being scored. - Remember the adjudicators are very excited to see your work and they want you to do well!
 We know it takes hard work to submit this application, and that it can be scary to "put yourself out there."
 We have faith in you, so put your best foot forward and don't be afraid to show us the wonderful artist you are.
 You prove a level of dedication just by submitting your application, and you should be proud of yourself.